-Site reference Site address Site use (as assessed in the SA) Selected / rejected Reason for selection / rejection SEC1-1 Whitehall Road, Tipton Employment Selected for employment Site lies within Tennants Distribution inner zone, making it unsuitable for residential development.
-SEC1-8 Legacy 43, Ryder Street, West Bromwich Employment Selected for employment The area is mainly industrial and the introduction of further employment land into the area would be acceptable.
-SEC1-5 Land at Coneygre, Newcomen Drive, Tipton Employment Selected for employment Site suitable for employment use.
-The site was put forward as employment Call for Site submission in the BCP and assessed as part of the EDNA which found it was suitable for employment development.
-The site was recently granted planning permission for B2/B8 development.
+Site reference Site address Site use (as assessed in the SA) Selected / rejected Reason for selection / rejection SEC1-1 Whitehall Road, Tipton Employment Employment Selected for employment Site lies within Tennants Distribution inner zone, making for residential development.
+SEC1-8 Legacy 43, Ryder Street, West Bromwich mployment Selected for employment The area is mainly industrial and the introduction employment land into the area would be acceptable.
+The area is mainly industrial and the introduction of further employment land into the area would be acceptable.
+SEC1-5 Land at Coneygre, Newcomen Drive, Tipton Employment Selected for employment Selected for employment Site suitable for employment use.
+The site was put forw employment Call for Site submission in the BCP and asset the EDNA which found it was suitable for employment dependent of the site was recently granted planning permission for B2 development.
 SEC1-6 Land off Brandon Way, West Bromwich Employment Selected for employment It was a vacant employment site that has planning permission for B2/B8 development and part of it has now been built out for employment uses.
-SEC1-2 British Gas, Land off Dudley Road, Oldbury Employment Selected for employment The mineshafts and pipe are considerable obstacles to development.
+SEC1-2 British Gas, Land off Dudley Road, Oldbury Employment Selected for employment The ecological condition of the site is unl many semi-mature trees indicates that the many years and may well now contain primmediate road network is not suitable for the surrounding uses would be compatible.
+The mineshafts and pipe are considerable obstacles to development.
 The ecological condition of the site is unknown, but the presence of many semi-mature trees indicates that the site has been untouched for many years and may well now contain protected species.
 The immediate road network is not suitable for safe cycling.
 The surrounding uses would be compatible with this site as employment land.
 SEC1-7 Site off Bilport Lane, Wednesbury Employment Selected for employment This was identified in the EDNA and scored well.
 The site is surrounded on all sides by employment uses and therefore residential would be inappropriate.
 SM2 Lion Farm Playing Fields, Oldbury Mixed-use (including housing, employment and open space) Selected for mixed use The site assessment assessed found a mix of Housing and Employment was suitable - The preferred uses would be a combination of residential (ca 200 units on 4.2 ha) employment (ca 6000 sqm on 2ha) retaining 5 sports pitches with changing facilities and car parking (on 5 ha) and retaining existing woodland SH60 Site of 30-144 Mounts Road, Wednesbury Housing/ Employment Selected for housing; Rejected for employment Decision pending planning permission for 45 homes